DataDog/dd-trace-rb/docs/GettingStarted.md

 require 'ddtrace'

 Datadog.configure do |c|
-  # Activates debug mode for the tracer, and configures a Statsd instance.
+  # Activates Statsd metric collection for debugging purposes.
+  # Configure with host and port of Datadog agent; defaults to 'localhost:8125'.
-  c.tracer debug: true, statsd: Datadog::Statsd.new
+  c.tracer statsd: Datadog::Statsd.new
 end
 ```

+See the [Dogstatsd documentation](https://www.rubydoc.info/github/DataDog/dogstatsd-ruby/master/frames) for more details about configuring `Datadog::Statsd`.

 After activation, the tracer will send the following statistics: